-In Australia, the Commonwealth Home Support Program (CHSP) promotes continued independent living with the Home Care Packages Program (HCP).
+In Australia the Commonwealth Home Support Program (CHSP) to promote continued independent living; the Home Care Packages Program (HCP).
 The amount of the allowance is adjusted by the income of the recipients.
-For people with a monthly income below &800, 100% of the care plan is paid by the local authority.
-The rate of co-payments increases with income up to 90% for those with a monthly income of over &294.
+For people with a monthly income below \notin 800,

+100% of the care plan is paid by the local authority.
+The rate of co-payments increases with income up to 90% for those with a monthly income of over €294

 Similarly, systems of user charges for needed care should be formally evaluated as to whether their application results in reduced utilization and unmet need.
-Other designs such as the recently proposed reform in the UK, propose a care cap of 86,000£ after which the government picks the bill.
-This means that the government aims at covering primarily individuals' catastrophic costs.
-Finally, another important distinction refers to whether only personal care is publicly subsidized, or insurance designs include hotel expenses and meals.
-For instance, Scandinavian countries, Germany, and LTCI in Korea do not cover such expenses and extra charge is applied for private wards.
+Other designs such as the recently proposed reform in the UK, there is care cap of 86,000£ after which the government picks the bill.
+This means that the government's aim at covering individuals' cat trophic costs primarily.
+Finally, another important distinction refers to whether only personal care is publicly subsidies or insurance design include hotel expenses and meals.
+For instance, Scandinavian countries, or Germany do not cover such expenses which are not covered by LTCI in Korea, and extra charge is applied for private wards.

-7.5 Insurance Designs
+7.5 Insurance designs